Jollywatt/typst-fletcher/src/layout.typ

 	edge.final-vertices.at(-1) = vector.add(edge.final-vertices.at(-1), δs.at(1))

 	edge
 }

 /// Apply #the-param[edge][shift] by translating edge vertices.
 ///
-/// - grid (dicitionary): Representation of the grid layout.
+/// - grid (dictionary): Representation of the grid layout.
 This is needed to
 ///   support shifts specified as coordinate lengths.
 /// - edge (dictionary): The edge with a `shift` entry.
 #let apply-edge-shift(grid, edge) = {